tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Love-Writeup.md

 {% endhighlight %}
 {% endcomment %}-->

-At the top of the exploit, there are four settings parameters we need to configure.
+At the top of the exploit, there are four parameters we need to configure.
 We configure them as shown below.
 Note that the `REV_IP` should be set to the IP address of our host over the VPN connection as this is where the target host will connect to provide a reverse shell.
-Finally, we also need to remove "votesystem" from the `INDEX_PAGE`, `LOGIN_URL`, `VOTE_URL` and `CALL_SHELL` parameters since the admin pages are located in the root of the web application in our case.
+Finally, we also need to remove "votesystem" from the `INDEX_PAGE`, `LOGIN_URL`, `VOTE_URL` and `CALL_SHELL` parameters since the voting system is located at the root of the web server in our case.
 {% highlight python linenos %}
 # --- Edit your settings here ----
 IP = "love.htb" # Website's URL